Monday, October 22, 2018

 Inside of one of the caverns at Piasa Park, Alton, Illinois.

-The first notice of the pictograph now known as the Piasa is from that courageous and devoted Jesuit priest, Marquette, made famous by the historian Parkman in his "Discoveries of the Great West."
-Jolliet and Marquette, in the French missionary stations on the upper lakes, had heard frequently from the Indians of the Great River or "Father of Waters," which, although discovered by De Soto nearly 200 years before, was still unknown to white men as far north as the Missouri and Illinois.
+The first notice of the pictograph, now known as the Piasa, is from that courageous and devoted Jesuit priest, Marquette, who was made famous by the historian Parkman in his "Discoveries of the Great West."
+Marquette and Jolliet, in the French missionary stations on the upper lakes, had heard frequently from the Indians of the Great River or "Father of Waters," which, although discovered by De Soto nearly 200 years before, was still unknown to white men as far north as the Missouri and Illinois.
 In 1673, these two intrepid voyagers, with a small party, started out from Green Bay to find the "Great Water."
 The Indians of the lakes endeavored to deter them from going.
 The country, they said, was filled with savages and frightful creatures, and in the Great River, in a particular part, there was a great monster whose roar could be heard at a great distance, and these terrible creatures swallowed every person who came near them.
 Traveling on their way and crossing overland to the Wisconsin, Marquette and his companions descended that stream to its mouth and entered the Mississippi.
 They descended it, stopped a while at the mouth of the Illinois River, ascended the Bluff just above today's town of Grafton, and had their first view of the Missouri River.
 Where these rivers went, they did not know, nor what manner of life they contained, nor what inhabitants there were on the banks.
 One can easily imagine that their eyes and ears were wide open, nor were the frightful stories of monsters forgotten, when these intrepid men again pushed off their frail canoes, keeping close to shore, into that mighty, rushing unknown river.
 Parkman tells it from Marquette's diary.

 Again, they were on their way, drifting down the great river.
 Leaving the mouth of the Illinois River behind, they glided beneath that line of bluffs on the northern side, cut into fantastic forms by the elements.
 The great bastions and enormous pillars gave them the idea that they were approaching some giant ruins, and for a long time after, the bluffs about where is now Elsah were marked on the old French maps as "Ruined Castles."
 Gazing with open eyes as they sped along, Marquette's attention is attracted to several singular pictures that are outlined on the bluffs - heathen Manitous {among certain Algonquian Indians: a good or evil spirit as an object of reverence} to this valiant priest.

 They beheld a sight that reminded them that the Devil was still paramount in the wilderness.
 On the flat face of a high rock was painted in red, black, and green a pair of monsters, each as large as a calf, with horns like a roebuck, red eyes, a beard like a tiger, and a frightful expression of countenance.
-The face was something like that of a man, the body covered with scales and the tail so long that it passed entirely around the body, over the head and between the legs, ending like a fish.
+The face was something like that of a man, the body covered with scales and the tail so long that it passed entirely around the body, over the head, and between the legs, ending like a fish,

 He confesses that at first, they were frightened, and his imagination and that of his credulous companions was so wrought upon by these unhallowed efforts of Indian art that they continued for a long time to talk of them as they plied their paddles.